Click on an FAQ topic below to find out more

 Click on a question below to see the answer.

-5. How much was the rebate?
+2. How much is the rebate?

-6. When was the rebate paid?
+3. When is the rebate paid?

-7. How was the rebate paid?
+4. How is the rebate paid?

 * If you close your power account while any rebate payments (or part of any rebate payments) remain as credit on your account, and if Trustpower is unable to contact you about the credit, that credit will be returned to TECT 12 months after the date the credit was applied to your account.